rgbusato/katacoda/session-07-rbac-objects/step5.md

 1. Create a RoleBinding

-    In this file, we are binding the deployment-manager Role to the User Account employee inside the office namespace:
+    In this file, **we are binding the deployment-manager Role to the User Account employee inside the office namespace**:

     `cat rolebinding-deployment-manager.yaml`{{execute}}